Psychotherapy & Counselling in Shoreham-by-sea & Online

 Therapy can help when:

-Over time, this can lead not only to new strategies, but to a deeper shift in how you relate to yourself and others.
+Over time, this can lead not only to new strategies, but to deeper changes in how you relate to yourself and others.

 I offer a confidential and non-judgemental space in which you can speak freely.
 Some people arrive with a clear aim; others feel they have exhausted their options.
 Either is fine.